 You will not regret the woodland walk up to the tower from Forres.

-The Tower is open to the public again for the 2016 season
+The Tower is currently open to the public for the 2018 season

-2:00pm to 4:pm every day from Friday 1st April to the end of September.
+2:00pm to 4:00pm every day from the beginning of April to the end of September.

 If we are open the Red Ensign will be flying from the tower mast.